Safeguarding - Adults and Children

 This policy is intended to be a practical guide for staff, explaining the main purposes of the Court of Protection and its functions, as well as advising CCG staff on the steps it should take to alert the wider CCG at the very earliest opportunity when action is contemplated.
 This is to ensure that the proper process of escalation and permissions are in place (see flow chart) as well as affording an opportunity to scrutinise proposals and were applicable agree preventative measures to reduce the need for court interventions in accordance with MCA Code of Practice guidance.

-- Shropshire Multi-Agency Mental Capacity Act Guidance 2015
+- Shropshire Multi-Agency Mental Capacity Act (MCA) Guidance Policy

 The latest version of the IMCA referral form can be found below: